 What Bybit Card Is and How It Works

-Bybit Card is one of the most popular crypto cards that lets eligible Bybit users spend from balances held in a Bybit Funding Account.
-Bybit supports both virtual and physical Mastercard debit cards in many regions, and it also offers a Virtual Card Lite in the EEA and Switzerland with a lower overall spending limit and a faster onboarding path.
+Bybit Card is a debit card for crypto users that lets eligible Bybit exchange account holders spend from their Funding Account balance.
+It runs as virtual and physical cards across multiple regional programs, and the EEA and Switzerland program also offers a Virtual Card Lite with a lower spending limit and faster onboarding.

 Bybit Card Rewards Mechanics